praveenpuglia/shadow-dom-in-depth/README.md

 Almost always use `open` mode shadow DOMs because they make it possible for both the component author and user to change things how they want.

 Remember we did `el.shadowRoot` stuff up there?
 Yeah!
 That won't work with `closed` mode.
-The element doesn't get any reference to it's shadow DOM.
-This is especially a problem when creating custom elements and want to access the shadow DOM for manipulation.
+The element doesn't get any reference to its shadow DOM, which is a problem when you want to access the shadow DOM for manipulation.

 ```js
 class CustomPicture extends HTMLElement {